- This event has passed.

 Sadly, as Austin’s star was rising, tragedy struck when a routine medical procedure robbed Austin of her voice.
 After 9 long years of struggle, there is an amazing happy ending to this story; Austin’s voice has miraculously returned!
 Says the artist, “I never thought I would sing again.
 I had no hope.
 I had resigned myself to the fact that it was over.
 But now I have a chance to do the thing I love to do the most – write and perform my music.”

 Austin offers razor-sharp reinterpretations of American roots music styles and brings them to life with an arsenal of vocal twists – husky and swaggering, breathy and vulnerable, angelic and clear-as-a-bell.
 A multi-instrumentalist and prolific songwriter, she’s been honing her craft since early childhood, and has nurtured her singing voice to astounding, operatic heights.

-Although Reneé could be most broadly categorized as a blues artist, her sound has been molded by an expanse of influences, and she credits that to her early environment.
+Reneé’s sound has been molded by an expanse of influences, and she credits that to her early environment.
 Born in San Diego, California, Reneé relocated to Texas by the time she was three.
 Growing up in the small town of Kingsland, Reneé immersed herself in Texas’ spirited musical melting pot – one that has helped shape dozens of other seminal artists from the American Southwest.